Peter V'landys: The Everest race

+Luncheon with Her Majesty Queen Elizabeth II

+In June 2022, V’landys was a guest of Her Majesty Queen Elizabeth II at Windsor Castle before Day 2 of the Royal Ascot Carnival.
+V’landys, who was seated next to Her Majesty, said that they spoke about a wide range of topics from racing to politics with Her Majesty revealing that her love for thoroughbred racing originated from when, as a 16-year-old, she accompanied her father, King George VI, to a race meeting where she patted the winner and said the horse felt “like velvet”.
+V’landys was then part of the Royal Procession Carriages at Royal Ascot then spending the day in the Royal Box.

 Horse racing industry's failure to protect retired horses from mass slaughter

 Following a two-year special investigation into the horse racing industry, Australian investigative journalist Caro Meldrum-Hanna interviewed V'landys in his role as chief executive of Racing NSW.
 The special investigation report aired on 17 October 2019 on the ABC's 7.30 Report, hosted by Leigh Sales.
 The whistleblowing special investigation was titled, 'The dark side of the horse racing industry - A special investigation into the horse racing industry reveals what really goes on when racehorses' lives end in knackeries and abattoirs.'

 In response to the ABC airing the special report, there was wide criticism from media and public outrage with the racing industry and Racing NSW.
 The Guardian reported, 'Footage showed horses being beaten, kicked and shocked with electric prods while they lay dying in abattoirs, and raised questions about the racing industry's claims about its rehoming program for racehorses.'

 The Age, reported, 'The ABC's 7.30 program uncovered alleged acts of animal cruelty on a mass scale, with allegations hundreds of Australian racehorses are being sent to be killed for their meat.
 This is despite the racing industry in most states, including Racing Victoria, promoting programs dedicated to supporting retired thoroughbred racehorses.'
 "There's a massive question mark over the regulator and the problems with self-regulation come into play yet again," Professor McGreevy said.
 V'landys said he was "unaware" of any NSW racehorses being sent to an abattoir or knackery, including slaughterhouses in NSW and interstate.